 Jim joined the Golden West Humanitarian Foundation in February of 2020, following his retirement from the United States Marine Corps (USMC).
 Jim is a Master Level Explosive Ordnance Disposal & Counter-Improvised Explosive Device Executive Leader with 32 years of USMC service, 27 of those as an EOD Technician.
 Jim uses his knowledge and experience to build and grow Golden West Humanitarian Foundation’s Thailand Operations as IMAS EOD Mentor and EOD Instructor to Thailand Mine Action Center and the Royal Thai Armed Forces.
 Additionally, he frequently provides Technical Advisor support to US MARFORPAC HMA training missions in Thailand and Cambodia.

 Simon joined Golden West in 2018 and currently serves as a Physical Security and Stockpile Management (PSSM) Technical Advisor.
 Before joining Golden West, Simon gained over 20 years of experience in ammunition management and EOD.
 Simon’s technical qualifications were gained from serving as an Ammunition Technician in the British Army in countries like the UK, Balkans, Iraq, and Afghanistan.
-Simon conducts long-term technical support and training to national authorities to help adapt and implement International.
+Simon provides long-term technical support and training to national authorities to help adapt and implement International Ammunition Technical Guidelines.
 Simon brings detailed knowledge and experience to the team.

 Adan joined the Golden West Humanitarian Foundation in March of 2020 following his retirement from the United States Marine Corps.
 He serves as Project Lead in Quang Tri, Vietnam.
 Since joining the team, Adan has used his EOD experience and organizational management skills to mentor and train the Provincial Military EOD team in Quang Tri.